-Students who are fully-vaccinated (see question 16 for definition of Full COVID-19 Vaccination) continue to attend school as usual with no restrictions.
-They should receive COVID-19 testing by day 5 of the exposure period (see Group-Tracing Approach to Students Exposed to COVID-19 in a K-12 Setting).
+Students continue to attend school as usual with no restrictions as long as they are asymptomatic.
+They should receive COVID-19 testing by day 5 of the exposure period (see Group-Tracing Approach to Students Exposed to COVID-19 in a K-12 School).